Rights & Responsibilities

 - Maintaining Satisfactory Academic Progress (SAP) according to established university policies and standards.

 - Reporting all financial assistance, such as scholarships, received from any outside source to SFAS.
-These additional awards may be reported via your online financial aid award letter.
+These additional awards may be reported via your online financial aid notification.

 - Reporting any changes in your name, address or attendance status to the appropriate office within the university.